Orchard grants

 Why are we giving out grants for traditional orchards? | Who is able to apply for grants? | What do the grants cover? | How many trees should I apply for? | How do I apply for the grant? | Suppliers | What next?

-ORCHARD GRANTS ARE NOW CLOSED
+ORCHARD GRANTS ARE CLOSED

 Why are we giving out grants for traditional orchards?

-The future of biodiversity-rich traditional orchards depends on the conservation of these valuable habitat sites.
-Old trees with veteran features such as rot holes provide the best available habitats in an orchard, but we need to plant new trees to secure the next hundred years of orchard wildlife.
+The future of biodiversity-rich traditional orchards depends on the conservation of this valuable habitat.
+The change of orchard management during the 20th Century and intensification of fruit growing has lead to huge losses of traditionally managed, biodiverse orchards.
+Of the orchards that remain, our traditional orchard inventory shows that the most effective way of improving the condition of an orchard is to encourage replacement planting and filling the gaps in orchards when old trees inevitably go to the great orchard in the sky.
+Old trees with veteran features such as rot holes provide the best available habitats in an orchard, but we are helping to plant new trees in these orchards to secure the next hundred years of orchard wildlife.

-The grants we are offering will help fund this replacement planting for traditional orchards that are in need of new trees, or any planting in publicly accessible orchards, either through covering the cost of the trees themselves, or the cost of rootstocks onto which existing varieties in your orchard, or a variety of your choice, can be grafted.
+The grants we are offering will help fund this replacement planting for traditional orchards that are in need of new trees, or planting in publicly accessible orchards, either through covering the cost of the trees themselves, or the cost of rootstocks onto which existing varieties in your orchard, or a variety of your choice, can be grafted.

 There have been thousands of fruit varieties raised and grown in the British Isles, many now sadly lost, the remaining ones surviving in people’s orchards around the country and in specialist collections.
 Grafting new trees from the varieties you already have in your orchard can keep these varieties going and can preserve local heritage in your own orchard.